Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-Between now and then it is a long way and I hope you will follow each week’s Posts and try out sample trial runs presented, to keep track of each week's progressive change on the Code, and understand their relevance at each stage.
+There’s a long way to go from here, and I hope you will follow each week’s posts and try out the sample exercises provided to track the progressive changes in the code and understand their relevance at each stage.

-If you are not familiar with Class Modules then please go through the earlier articles starting from Ms-Access Class Module and VBA.
+If you are not yet familiar with class modules, I recommend starting with the earlier articles, beginning with MS Access Class Module and VBA.

-So, last week’s example was only the demonstration of User-Defined Events and capturing them in the target module.
-The RaiseEvent action was executed from within a built-in Event Procedure: Qty_AfterUpdate().
+Last week’s example was simply a demonstration of user-defined events and how to capture them in the target module.
+The RaiseEvent action was triggered from within a built-in event procedure: Qty_AfterUpdate().

 A re-run of last week's Demo with a change.